JaeGif/Battleship/notes.md

     0    0    0    0    0    0

 2. Check all references to Gqmestate arrays for the weird reassignment bug use [...ajehg] instead!

+3. Add a charge counter to playerState Object to be used for making big attacks.
+4. add special attacks.

+- Air strike, 9 energy, mows down an entire line.
+- Radar, 4 energy, shows the number of nearby occupied squares in the immediate radius
+- Bomb - 5 energy, blows up a 2x2 square radius
+- Sniper - 5 energy, strikes any 1 random occupied enemy position
+- RtS Shield (Return to Sender) - 4 energy, the next attack from the enemy is reflected to strike the same position on the attackers board.
+If that position is occupied, attack a random position on the attackers board.